pivotal/docs-tap/cloud-native-runtimes/how-to-guides/garbage_collection.hbs.md

-# Configure Garbage collection for the Knative revisions
+# Configure garbage collection for the Knative revisions

 This topic tells you about current Garbage collection defaults for Knative Revisions and you can update them in Tanzu Application Platform.